baikauskaite/disassembler-8086/README.md

 # x86 disassembler

-A x86 disassembler which disassembles the main 8086/8088 instructions.
+A program written in x86 assembly which disassembles the main 8086/8088 assembly instructions.
 These include:

 	* All MOV instructions
 	* All PUSH instructions